sysdiglabs/terraform-eksblueprints-sysdig-addon/blueprints/getting-started/README.md

     cd blueprints/getting-started
     ````

-2. Initialize by providing the proper credentials and urls from your Sysdig SaaS account and region.
+2. Initialize by providing the proper credentials and region from your Sysdig SaaS account.
 https://docs.sysdig.com/en/docs/administration/saas-regions-and-ip-ranges
 You can choose between to ways to pass the parameters: